What are Ground Pearl?

 • Use a premium soil wetter such as HydroForce Ultra.
 If you can get water further down into the soil profile you will produce healthier turf and also get any chemical applications further down into the profile.

-One of the problems with successful ground pearl control has been the presence of the waxy coating on the nymphs.
-This has meant that ground pearls are resistant to insecticides when they are inside these pink pearly cysts as they are protected.
+One of the problems with ground pearl control has been the waxy coat on the nymphs.
+This has meant that Ground Pearls are resistant to insecticides when they are inside these pink pearly cysts.

-The focus of any chemical treatment of ground pearl must be the adult females and crawlers as these do not have a waxy cover.
-This is the reason why ProForce Scarlet Trio states on the label to apply when the adults or crawlers are detected from the early Spring to the end of Summer.
-This is when ground pearls are at their most vulnerable.
+The focus of Ground Pearl are the adult females and crawlers as these do not have a waxy cover.
+This is the reason why ProForce Scarlet Trio states on the label to apply it when you detect the adults or crawlers from the early Spring to the end of Summer.
+This is when Ground Pearl are at their most vulnerable.

-Research at Clemson University looked at insecticide applications for ground pearl control.
-This found that three months post-treatment, no product had an impact on ground pearl populations.
+Research at Clemson University for Ground Pearl found that three months post-treatment, no product had an impact on Ground Pearl populations.

-At nine months, products that contain the active ingredients clothianidin (combined with a wetting agent) and thiamethoxam seem to have some efficacy but do not give “great” control.
+At nine months, products that contain the active ingredients clothianidin (in combination with a soil wetting agent) and thiamethoxam seem to have some efficacy but do not give “great” control.
 Clothianidin is one of the key ingredients in Scarlet Trio.

-Part of this approach is to carefully select a pre-emergent herbicide to minimize root damage.
+Part of this approach is to be careful when you select a pre-emergent herbicide to minimize root damage.
 Anything that impacts on healthy root growth will make the damage caused by this pest worse.
-So avoid using pre-emergent herbicides that have the potential to cause prune roots.
+So avoid using pre-emergent herbicides that have the potential to prune roots.

 adult female ground pearls are more vulnerable to insecticides like Scarlet Trio in the spring.